iulia-iordanescu/girls_go_to_jupyter/DS_Workshop_ABRHS_ResearchClub/DS_Workshop_ABRHS_ResearchClub_Outline.md

 ### Workshop Outline:

+#### Part 0: Python basics

+How to start coding in python.

+#### Part 1: Data Preprocessing

+Introduction to data cleaning and its importance in the machine learning process.
+Common data cleaning techniques like handling missing values, dealing with outliers, feature engineering (data normalization).
+Data summarization and statistics.
+Basic graphics.
+Live demonstration of data preprocessing using Python Pandas library.

-#### Part 1: Introduction to Machine Learning
+#### Part 2: Introduction to Machine Learning

 Introduction to Machine Learning.
 Classification and regression
 Supervised vs unsupervised learning

-#### Part 2: Data Preprocessing

-Introduction to data cleaning and its importance in the machine learning process.
-Common data cleaning techniques like handling missing values, dealing with outliers, feature engineering (data normalization).
-Live demonstration of data preprocessing using Python Pandas library.

 #### Part 3: Classical Machine Learning algorithms: SVM, KNN